Distributionally Robust Stochastic Optimization with Wasserstein Distance: Introduction

 Despite its widespread use, $\phi$-divergence has a number of shortcomings.
 Here we highlight some of these shortcomings.
 In a typical setup using $\phi$-divergence, $\Xi$ is partitioned into $\bar{B}+1$ bins represented by points $\xi^{0},\xi^{1},\ldots,\xi^{\bar{B}} \in \Xi$.
 The nominal distribution $\bq$ associates $N_{i}$ observations with bin~$i$.
-That is, the nominal distribution is given by $\bq \defi (N_{0}/N,N_{1}/N,\ldots,N_{\bar{B}}/N)$, where $N \defi \sum_{i=0}^{\bar{B}} N_{i}$.
-Let $\Delta_{\bar{B}} \defi \{(p_{0},p_{1},\ldots,p_{\bar{B}}) \in \R_+^{{\bar{B}}+1} \, : \, \sum_{j=0}^{\bar{B}} p_{j} = 1\}$ denote the set of probability distributions on the same set of bins.
-Let $\phi : [0,\infty) \mapsto \R$ be a chosen convex function such that $\phi(1) = 0$, with the conventions that $0 \phi(a/0) \defi a \lim_{t \to \infty} \phi(t) / t$ for all $a>0$, and $0 \phi(0/0) \defi 0$.
-Then the $\phi$-divergence between $\bp,\bq \in \Delta_{\bar{B}}$ is defined by
+That is, the nominal distribution is given by $\bq \defi (N_{0}/N, N_{1}/N, \ldots, N_{\bar{B}}/N)$, where $N \defi \sum_{i=0}^{\bar{B}} N_{i}$.
+Let $\Delta_{\bar{B}} \defi \{(p_{0},p_{1},\ldots,p_{\bar{B}}) \in \R_{+}^{{\bar{B}}+1} \, : \, \sum_{j=0}^{\bar{B}} p_{j} = 1\}$ denote the set of probability distributions on the same set of bins.
+Let $\phi : [0,\infty) \mapsto \R$ be a chosen convex function such that $\phi(1) = 0$, with the conventions that $0 \phi(a/0) \defi a \lim_{t \to \infty} \phi(t) / t$ for all $a > 0$, and $0 \phi(0/0) \defi 0$.
+Then the $\phi$-divergence between $\bp = (p_{0},\ldots,p_{B}),\bq = (q_{0},\ldots,q_{B}) \in \Delta_{\bar{B}}$ is defined by

-Let $\theta \geq 0$ denote a chosen radius.
-Then $\frakM \defi \left\{\bp \in \Delta_{\bar{B}} \, : \, I_\phi(\bp,\bq) \leq \theta\right\}$ denotes the set of probability distributions given by the chosen $\phi$-divergence and radius $\theta$.
-The DRSO problem corresponding to the $\phi$-divergence ball $\frakM$ is then given by
+Let $\theta > 0$ denote a chosen radius.
+Then $\frakM_{\phi} \defi \left\{\bp \in \Delta_{\bar{B}} \, : \, I_{\phi}(\bp,\bq) \leq \theta\right\}$ denotes the set of probability distributions given by the chosen $\phi$-divergence and radius $\theta$.
+The DRSO problem corresponding to the $\phi$-divergence ball $\frakM_{\phi}$ is then given by

-It has been shown in \citet{ben2013robust} that the $\phi$-divergence ball $\frakM$ can be viewed as a statistical confidence region (\citet{pardo2005statistical}), and for several choices of $\phi$, the inner maximization problem of (\ref{eqn:DRSO_{p}hi}) is tractable.
+It has been shown in \citet{ben2013robust} that the $\phi$-divergence ball $\frakM_{\phi}$ can be viewed as a statistical confidence region (\citet{pardo2005statistical}), and for several choices of $\phi$, the inner maximization of the problem above is tractable.